Code of Conduct

 - Alerting ABRF leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

-If you feel you are being subjected to, or notice that someone else is being subjected to, behavior that violates this code of conduct, complete the online report form as soon as possible.
+If you feel you are being subjected to, or notice that someone else is being subjected to, behavior that violates this code of conduct, complete the online incident report form or email the ABRF Code of Conduct Committee* as soon as possible.
+Additional information on the incident review process is listed below.

 Unacceptable Behavior is defined as: